francoisdevlin/devlinsf-clojure-utils/docs/predicate-utils.markdown

 			test-map)
 	true

-This is primarily useful for composing predicated for filtering operations.
-It is based on the every? method, so it fails fast.
+This is primarily useful for composing predicates for filtering operations.
+It is based on the `every?` method, so it fails fast.

 #(predicate-fan [& predicates]...)